Getting to Know Your Neighborhood: East Boston

 1012 Bennington St., Orient Heights

 This family-owned restaurant serves traditional regional dishes from Puebla, Mexico, and now has two East Boston spots—the original in Eagle Hill and the more recent in Orient Heights.
 Serving breakfast, lunch, and dinner, it’s known for its superb moles, the richly flavored sauces that are a staple of authentic Poblano cuisine.
-Unique breakfast items are dulce de leche pancakes, a shrimp fajita omelet, and chilaquiles (corn tortillas sautéed with salsa, shredded chicken, sour cream, queso, onion, and avocado with a side of eggs and refried beans).
-For lunch or dinner, try some mini flautas (crispy fried corn tortillas filled with either chicken or potatoes, with lettuce, avocado, sour cream, and cheese) or veggie quesadillas (filled with green and red peppers, mushrooms, onions, queso, pico de gallo, guacamole, and sour cream) and end your meal with a chocolate bread pudding or vanilla flan.
+Unique breakfast items are dulce de leche pancakes, a chicken fajita omelet, and chilaquiles (corn tortillas sautéed with your choice of sauce, shredded chicken, sour cream, queso, onion, and avocado, with a side of eggs and refried beans).
+For lunch or dinner, try some mini flautas (crispy fried corn tortillas filled with either chicken or potatoes, with lettuce, avocado, sour cream, tomato, and queso fresco) or veggie quesadillas (stuffed with assorted vegetables, guacamole, and sour cream) and end your meal with churros, flan, or fried ice cream.
+They’re all delicious.

 258 Saratoga St.

 If you are in the mood for Italian food, look no further.
-This eatery has been featured on the Food Network’s Diners, Drive-ins, and Dives, as well as the Fox 25 Morning Show and Phantom Gourmet.
+This eatery has been featured on the Food Network’s Diners, Drive-Ins and Dives, as well as the Fox 25 Morning Show and Phantom Gourmet.
 Its extensive lunch and dinner menu will satisfy your craving for tomato sauce, thick-cut veal, and ravioli.
 The shrimp scampi and homemade gnocchi are great dinner choices.
 Chef Anthony DiCenso, whose parents, Rino and Anna, opened the restaurant over two decades ago, is famous for his maxim: “It won’t be sent out until it’s done right.”
 And with prices ranging from $9 to $18, Rino’s offers one of the best values to be found anywhere in the city.
 The restaurant features outdoor dining during warm-weather months.

 111 Chelsea St.